How to groom the eye area of your horse

-Yes!!
-The most important thing to do for your horse’s eyes is to pay attention to them on a daily basis.
+- The most important thing to do for your horse’s eyes is to pay attention to them on a daily basis.
 For one reason, and one reason only.
 Eyes don’t grow back.
-Luckily, most horses do a find job of staying out of trouble in the eye department.
+Luckily, most horses do a fine job of staying out of trouble in the eye department.

 - More than normal discharge from the eye.
 This may, or may not, translate into more than normal crusty eye boogers.
-(Pardon the lack of technical term here.
-But you get the point).
+Pardon the lack of technical term here.

 - Swelling.
 Sometimes a bonk or cut around the eye can create swelling.
 Sometimes the actual eye can be injured.
 Often, it’s easiest to see swelling when you look directly at your horse’s face to compare eyes.